 - Certain woods do have some anti-bacterial properties, and much like lemons in nature, do not have pathogenic bacteria growing in them.

-- This however, does not mean that bacteria cannot grow and survive once exposed to the environment.
+- This, however, does not mean that bacteria cannot grow and survive once exposed to the environment.
 And so, much like lemon, you cannot use wood to kill bacteria.

 - A common misunderstanding with the term ‘anti-bacterial properties’, is that these properties will kill bacteria.
 This is simply not true.
 And you will have bacteria grow in sliced lemons as you will in wooden equipment.

-Wooden utensils are porous and absorbs water
+Wooden utensils are porous and tend to absorb water

 - Wood is a porous material, and the common theme in food safety is that non-porous material must be used in the kitchen, to allow effective and efficient cleaning and disinfection to take place.